Cat takes cover as Ozuna's 2 HRs help Miami beat Braves, 8-4 - News 12 Now

 Ozuna hit a sacrifice fly in the first inning, a three-run homer in the third and a two-run homer in the fifth, doubling his season RBI total and hiking his average to .423.
 The two-homer game was the second of his career.

+Ozuna hit 23 homers last year but batted only .209 after the All-Star break, and manager Don Mattingly wants him to stop trying to knock the ball over the fence.

+“I’ve talked to him about hitting more doubles and using the gaps,” Mattingly said.
+“We’ve talked about him hitting 50 doubles, and to me he hits 30 homers by mistake.”

-Nick Markakis hit a solo homer for the Braves, who fell to 1-6 with their fifth consecutive loss.
+Nick Markakis had a solo homer for the Braves, who fell to 1-6 with their fifth consecutive loss.

+“It’s a little bit of pressure on guys,” second baseman Brandon Phillips said.
+“We might be trying to do too much.”

 Dan Straily (1-1) allowed three runs, two earned, in five innings for his first victory since joining Miami.
+When he hit former Reds teammate Phillips in the midsection with a fastball in the fifth inning, they shared a laugh.

+“I said something like, ‘I know you still love me,'” Straily said.
+“It’s good when a guy can take it that way.”

 Three members of the Marlins’ 1997 World Series championship team threw out the ceremonial first pitch — Livan Hernandez, Edgar Renteria and Charles Johnson.
-And then the 2017 Marlins came out swinging.
+And then the 2017 Marlins came out swinging, taking a 3-0 lead in the first.

-Gordon, J.T.
-Realmuto and Yelich reached on consecutive singles to start a three-run first.
-Ozuna’s three-run homer in the third made it 6-0.

 REMEMBERING JOSE